The Insider: The Private Diaries of a Scandalous Decade

 In his Guardian review, Dyke said that the lack of detail about Morgan's own private life, particularly with regard to his family set-up, is a limitation of the book.
 Sam Leith of The Spectator similarly lamented the absence of information concerning Marina Hyde, a journalist with whom Morgan is rumoured to have had an affair.
 Leith regards David Yelland's firing of Hyde from The Sun to be an important part of Morgan's subsequent feud with the editor.
+Hyde is thanked in the acknowledgments of the book for her proof reading and companionship.

 The Insider was well received by critics.
 Sam Leith of The Spectator called the stories "funny as hell and as morally discriminating as a rutting polecat".
 Andy McSmith called it "grippingly readable", while Andrew Anthony in The Observer said it was "cheerfully vitriolic".
 Sam Leith of The Spectator said of the book, "His memoir is historically negligible, analytically null, morally rudderless, sloppily edited, hopelessly written, boastful, whining, sentimental, thuggish and with all the fascination of a horrible accident.
 Just like a red-top newspaper on a good day."

 An entry detailing the method alleged to have used by journalists at News of the World to hack into the phones of unsuspecting victims was quoted by the MP Louise Mensch during the questioning of Rupert and James Murdoch by the Culture, Media and Sport Select Committee in 2011.
 Ms Mensch then stated that Piers Morgan had not only engaged in phone hacking but had boasted that it had won him an award.
 Bloomberg Businessweek suggested that Mensch had "confuse[d] her source".
 Adding that the passage referred to Morgan's fear of having been hacked.
 Piers Morgan asked for Mensch to retract her comments calling them an "absolute, blatant lie".
 He further stated that "in my time at the News of the World and the Mirror, I have never hacked a phone, told anyone to hack a phone, or published any stories based on the hacking of a phone".
 After initially refusing, Mensch subsequently apologised saying that she had misread a newspaper article published in the Daily Telegraph which covered similar accusations against Morgan made by the political blogger Paul Staines.